ohnotnow/dep-sandbox/README.md

 which writes the project's `auth.json` from the same keychain entry, and adds it to `.gitignore` if it isn't covered already.

-One caveat: pick one install path per project.
-A `composer.lock` resolved by your host PHP can be refused by a Lando container running an older PHP, so don't mix sandboxed installs and Lando installs in the same project.

 ## Limitations worth knowing

 - The project directory is the accepted blast radius.
-A malicious script can still tamper with the mounted tree, poison your lockfile, or read anything in the project, including a project-local `.npmrc` or `auth.json`.
+A malicious script can still tamper with the mounted tree, poison your lockfile, or read anything in the project.
-- The domain allowlist is a tripwire, not a wall.
-Registries and GitHub have to be reachable for installs to work, and a determined attacker can exfiltrate to an allowlisted host they control an account on.
+- The domain allowlist is a "better than nothing" hook.
+Registries and GitHub have to be reachable for installs to work, but if you are worried about someone hacking the registry itself then take stricter measures.
 - Wrapper discipline is on you. `ds npm install` is sandboxed; a bare `npm install` typed on autopilot is not.
+You could try a shell alias of `alias npm="ds npm "` - ymmv.
-- nono is pre-release.
+- nono itself is pre-release.
 Flags and profile fields change between versions, so expect the occasional breakage until it settles.

 ## Contributing